-The FY 2003-04 adopted budget compared to the amended budget reflects no change in the total budgeted appropriations, but an increase in budgeted revenues of \$6,323.
-The changes to the revenue budgeted were the result of implementation of GASB Statement No. 34 (described in the transmittal letter), which affected License, Permits, and Franchises; and, Use of Money and Property.
-Portions of services and supplies were reallocated to debt service, and capital outlay.
+The fiscal year 2004-05 amended budget compared to the adopted budget reflects no change in the total budgeted appropriations and a decrease in budgeted operating revenues of \$38,945.

+The changes to the revenue budgeted were the result of GASB Statement No. 31 (a described in the summary of significant accounting policies in the notes to the financial statements), which affected the Use of Money and Property.
+Portions of services and supplies were reallocated to debt service, and salaries and benefits.

-Debt Service was originally budgeted under services and supplies, while GAAP requires that they be broken out.
-Future budgets will reflect this; however, the District plans to pay off the debt in fiscal year 2005-06.
+Debt Service was originally budgeted under services and supplies, while GAAP requires that it be broken out.
+Subsequent to the close of the fiscal year 2004-05, the District paid off the debt in November 2005.